 Nearest MTR: Quarry Bay (take exit A and head to Mount Parker Road)

-One of the best for running is Sir Cecil’s Ride – a flat 2.5km dirt path between Quarry Bay and Fortress Hill that connects with the Wilson Trail.
+One of the best for trail running is Sir Cecil’s Ride, a flat 2.5km dirt path between Quarry Bay and Fortress Hill that connects with the Wilson Trail.
 You can enter the trail from Mt.
 Parker Road in Quarry Bay (a short walk uphill from Quarry Bay MTR) or the Po Luen Path in Fortress Hill.
 Once you’re up, the forested path is dotted with spectacular mountain views, sightings of Victoria Harbour and Kowloon (and maybe a porcupine if you’re lucky), and spots where you can forget you live in a small apartment in the middle of a city.
 As this is a trail path, don’t attempt to run at dusk or in the dark without a head torch.

-Nearest MTR: Kennedy Town/HKU
+Nearest MTR: Wan Chai

 Nearest MTR: HKU (use Exit A2, walk through the HKU campus and head up University Drive to start the Morning Trail on Kotewall Road)